 I know about this because I’ve caught myself doing it many times.
 It’s very tempting to point out some very personal, very subjective chunk of my own second wilderness and declare that everyone else will see exactly the same thing if they just go where I did.
 I keep trying to rein myself in, and talk about statistics instead, or give purely logistical advice.

 But, paving the world around us with generalities and wishful thinking is a very human behavior.
 We do it to stave off madness in the face of an ultimately unknowable universe, because we are all far less capable of dealing with uncertainty than we want to admit.
 And sometimes our confidence needs the boost we can get by talking out loud, and we say something at a party like, “Oh I would never enjoy living in Canada.” … Conveniently forgetting the fact that 37 million people live there, and if they have a pretty good time of it, we probably could too.
 It would be no less honest – but far less flattering – to rephrase that confident statement as, “I’m mostly ignorant of how to enjoy life in a place like Canada and I want to remain that way, because I need to narrow down my choices for the sake of sanity.”
-I mean, let’s admit it: Learning is work, and sometimes we have to prioritize.
+After all, learning is work, and sometimes we prioritize.

 I have to be okay with this, and so does everyone else, because we’re all only human.
 I really only bring it up because sometimes it’s very useful to recognize that we’re wandering around in the second wilderness – in the funhouse of our own assumptions – and if we just wake up a little and look around in more detail, we can find really useful connections, and gain new confidence.
 Every new place I go I’m astonished at how poorly I actually see things, and how much I lean on previous knowledge and trust that things will be predictable.
 I have to stop and go back, sometimes more than once, and ask “What did I just see?
 What did I just ignore?” and most important of all, “What’s being hidden from me because I’m a stranger?”